Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Update the Procedure for ARN-Based Installations

 STEP 1.
-Look up the latest layer version by the reviewing the list of ARNs presented earlier.
+Look up the latest layer version by reviewing the list of ARNs presented earlier.
 The number at the end of the ARN is the layer version.

 STEP 2.
 Change the Telemetry Exporter layer version used by the function: Layers > Edit > Change to the updated layer version > Save